Your TPX batch job has ended in a non-zero return code. Here are some tips on how to assess and debug this situation.

 - Prior to making any changes to a file, run an EXTRACT and REPORT using that extracted file to ensure that you will process what you expect.

-- Generate a REPORT before and again after any UPDATE or DELETE to verify the changes that you intended to make match the end result.
+- EXTRACT/REPORT before and again after any UPDATE or DELETE to verify the changes that you intended to make match the end result.

 - Ideally, test your TPX batch jobs on a test TPX system prior to making the changes in production.